cs161-staff/grades-py/README.md

 ## Future Development

-This script is written with extensibility in mind, needing only to branch out more possibilities or mutating existing possibilities for students.
+This script is written with extensibility in mind, needing only to branch out more possibilities or mutate existing possibilities for students.
 However, ideally, this script will not do more than it needs to, since features such as grade bins can be done externally.
 As a rule of thumb, if you can do it easily in Excel, use Excel on the output of this script.